 This new, although still limited, access to education gave way to the entry of women into many fields of work where they had seldom been represented.

-When examined on a full-time, full-year basis, women’s gross earnings were $33,774 in 2000, or 71.7% of men’s yearly earnings.
+When examined full-time, full-yearly, women’s gross earnings were $33,774 in 2000, or 71.7% of men’s yearly earnings.